Learn for Free with the Quest Grant

 Our team is excited to assist students in finding free programs through the QUEST Grant.
 The grant gives you a wide range of career-oriented certificates through Yavapai College and Coursera.

 Whether you need a single certificate to pursue your career or want to earn one as part of your higher education journey, we can help.
-Contact us for help with qualification, browse the current certificate and support options below, or start the process now by creating an account with Arizona Job Connection.
+Contact us for help with qualification, browse the current certificate and support options below, or start the application process now.

 Earn a Certificate for Free Through Coursera

-Additional education is available through Coursera.
-Through the QUEST Grant, the REDC has Coursera licenses available to qualified individuals.
-Register with AJC to find out if you’re eligible for a free Coursera license.
+Through the QUEST Grant, the BWS has Coursera licenses available to qualified individuals.

 Google Data Analytics